 After 10 days, or longer, if you still have symptoms other than cough or loss of or change to sense of smell or taste, you must continue to self-isolate until you feel better.
 You do not need to continue to self-isolate if you only have a cough or loss of smell or taste after 10 days, as these symptoms can last for several weeks after the infection has gone.
 See the ending isolation section below for more information.

 If you live with others and you are the first in the household to have symptoms of coronavirus (COVID-19), then you must stay at home for at least 10 days.
-All other household members who remain well must stay at home and not leave the house for 14 days.
-The 14-day period starts from the day when the first person in the house became ill.
-See the explanatory diagram for further information.
+All other household members who remain well must stay at home and not leave the house for 10 days.
+The 10-day period starts from the day when the first person in the house became ill.

-If anyone else in the household starts displaying symptoms, they must stay at home for at least 10 days from when the symptoms appeared, regardless of what day they are on in the original 14 day isolation period.
-The ending isolation section below has more information, and see the explanatory diagram.
+If anyone else in the household starts displaying symptoms, they must stay at home for at least 10 days from when the symptoms appeared, regardless of what day they are on in the original 10 day isolation period.
+The ending isolation section below has more information.